kovachben/BlackjackERAU/README.md

 Dealer's Turn:
 - Once all players finish their turn, the dealer reveals the face down card.
-- The dealer must hit if their hand is below 17 and must stand if itís above 17.
+- The dealer must hit if their hand is below 17 and must stand if it‚Äôs above 17.
-- If the dealer ìbusts,î all remaining players win.
+- If the dealer ‚Äúbusts,‚Äù all remaining players win.

 Card Values:
 - Number cards (2-10): Face value (a 3 is worth 3 points).